With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 There’s a big problem with this idea.
 Mermaids, mermen – merfolk – are described as having the upper body of a human and the lower body of a fish.
 This works just fine for mythology, as there are all kinds of creatures with mixed-up bodies throughout ancient legend, but it makes things tough when we look at it from a biological perspective.

 Humans are mammals and fish are, well, fish.
 You don't need a doctorate in marine biology to figure out that humans and fish have very different physiologies, and it’s pretty much impossible for a creature to retain the characteristics of both.

 The pairing doesn’t work.

 On the other hand, perhaps we’re taking the “fish” part too literally.
 Witnesses who see mermaids often catch only a fleeting glimpse, and may only describe their tails as “fish-like” for lack of a better word.
 Ancient sailors and seamen may not have known any other way to describe them.
 But what if mermaids are, in fact, 100% mammalian?

-Does this mean there is a species of undiscovered mammal which closely resembles humans swimming around in the ocean?
-From an evolutionary perspective, some say it’s possible.
+Does this mean there is a species of undiscovered mammal that closely resembles humans swimming around in the ocean?

 Aquatic Ape Theory